Psoriasis

 • Subungual hyperkeratosis: Accumulation of excessive skin cells, with a grey-white appearance, under the nail

-• Splinter hemorrhages: Faint red lines in the nail bed from small blood vessels bleeding
+• Splinter hemorrhages: Faint red lines in the nail bed from small blood vessels bleeding.

 Pustular Psoriasis